drewbolles/gotham/README.md

 # Gotham
 A simple starting theme for Drupal 8.
-Utilizes SMACSS, OOCSS, BEM methodologies.
+Utilizes Classy as a base theme, SMACSS, OOCSS, and BEM methodologies.

 ## Requirements
 1. Drupal 8